BECOMING A SURROGATE FOR A FAMILY MEMBER OR FRIEND

 For more information about whether you meet surrogacy requirements, please contact an attorney and/or your local fertility clinic.

 2. What is the process of becoming a surrogate for a family member or friend in NY or NJ?

 Wondering how to become a surrogate for a family member or friend?
 There are a few steps involved.

-Once approved, your intended parents and you can create a surrogacy contract or memorandum of understanding, depending on whether you live in New Jersey or New York.
-Our attorneys can either draft these documents or, if the intended parent’s attorney drafts them, we will review those documents and revise them according to your wishes.
+Once approved, you and the intended parents can create a surrogacy contract and our attorneys can either draft these documents or, if the intended parent’s attorney drafts them, we will review those documents and revise them according to your wishes and to protect your interests.
 Most fertility clinics require the party’s attorney to send a letter to the clinic verifying that the parties have entered into an agreement between them.

 3. If I’m being a surrogate for a friend or family member, why do I need a surrogacy contract?

 This is a typical question asked by many surrogates choosing to become pregnant to help a close friend or family member.
 The answer becomes clear once you understand the purpose of these agreements and the components typically included in them.
-A well-drafted gestational carrier agreement (in New Jersey) or a memorandum of understanding (in New York) will outline every step of the surrogacy process including:
+A well-drafted gestational carrier agreement outlines every step of the surrogacy process including: